 3. The Village Community.
 The current of the people's life in a healthy state of society ought to flow through the family and the village into the province, and so forth to the whole empire.
-In many parts of India the village used to be a separate, and rather stagnant, centre of national life.
+In times past each Indian village was a separate, and rather stagnant, centre of national life.
 The village community contained in miniature all the materials of the State.
-Within its walls or ring-fences families of different castes or religions dwelt together, supplying cach other's daily wants, and uniting to defend their homes when attacked by an enemy, who generally came from a neighbouring village or province.
+Within its walls or ring-fences families of different castes or religions dwelt together, supplying each other's daily wants, and uniting to defend their homes when attacked by an enemy, who generally came from a neighbouring village or province.
 All that the inhabitants knew of government and of the duties of the State to its subjects was collected before their eyes.
 Public authority was represented by the head-man, who united in himself the several functions of collector of revenue, of police superintendent, of magistrate, and even of civil judge.
 He was aided by an assistant, and by the village accountant.
-The other officials who took part in the public administration were the silversmith who assayed money, and the village watchman who tracked thieves, carried messages, guarded the boundaries, and arrested wrongdoers. [ which ministered to the wants of the community, bound to their neighbours by the ties of common interests, and rendering to them services in return for a share of the village produce and the protection which they received.
-They were the village blacksmith, the carpenter, the potter, the grass-rope maker, the sweeper, the cobbler, the barber, the washerman, and the watercarrier.
-The expenses of carrying on the affairs of the village and of managing the temple were met by a tax upon the lands or the houses of the village.
-Such is the picture of a little State contained in the village, which was drawn by a writer who was well acquainted with native society in the Dekhan in the year 1820.
+The other officials who took part in the public administration were the silversmith who assayed money, and the village watchman who tracked thieves, carried messages, guarded the boundaries, and arrested wrongdoers.